CADP is a group of researchers whose research focuses on child and adolescent mental health and wellbeing.

 We are interested in understanding the processes that underpin our eating behaviours, covering typical eating in the general population, through to groups who are at high risk for disordered eating, and those who are experiencing clinical eating disorders.

-We have a range of studies focusing on supporting highly vulnerable children in our society.
-Studies include those focusing on looked after and accommodated children, including children in foster and kin care; and children with developmental disabilities (e.g. autism spectrum disorder).
+CADP staff have a range of projects supporting highly vulnerable children in our society who have experienced trauma and adverse early experiences (ACEs).
+This research includes studies with looked after and accommodated children, including children in foster and kin care and their families.

 Children, adolescents and animals research (caar), is a group of researchers, graduates and doctoral students led by Professor Jo Williams and supported by Dr Janine Muldoon.
 We explore all aspects of relationships between children, adolescents and animals, and work closely with animal welfare organisations.